williampollet/safepush/README.md

     $ safepush

-To run pronto checks before to push on github run:
+To run pronto checks before you push to GitHub run:

     $ safepush lint_push_and_open